brianmik/bmaustinlaw/_posts/2014-12-10-DAFs-and-private-foundations.markdown

 A recent [article in the New York Times][NYT link] succinctly captures the spirit of a growing body of opinion that donor-advised funds (DAFs) are oversold as vehicles for charitable giving.
 As the argument goes: too much money is growing within DAFs and is not being efficiently deployed toward the social and charitable goals for which it was intended.
-(In some situations, [donors have claimed][Other link] that DAF assets were used inconsistently with the donor’s wishes.)
+(In some situations, [donors have claimed][Other link] that DAF assets were used inconsistently with the donor's wishes.)

-In a nutshell, DAFs offer a “Goldilocks” vehicle for charitable giving: a mechanism for gifts large enough to substantiate donor use restrictions, but not so large as to warrant the creation of a private foundation.
+In a nutshell, DAFs offer a "Goldilocks" vehicle for charitable giving: a mechanism for gifts large enough to substantiate donor use restrictions, but not so large as to warrant the creation of a private foundation.
 Like a private foundation, however, DAFs allow donors to obtain a tax deduction immediately upon the decision to make the gift, even if the precise charitable recipient has not yet been identified or fully vetted.